solid-contrib/solid-rest/browser/README.md

 ```
 This code would mean that any uses of myFetcher.load, myFetcher.putBack,
 and myUpdater.update would always read from the in-browser data and write
 to both the in-browser and the external Pod storages.
+An app or library could add conflict resolution, syncing and other features to create a local first system using any library that supports Solid fetches.

 ## Other Details